BYUCS235/Interval-Tree-Lab/Readme.md

 - Other things to remember:
   - Make sure `query` uses an **inoder** traversal so the output is sorted
   - No memory leaks
+  - To refer to `root` in your child class, use `this->root`.
+Do NOT override `root`, or this will cause the `to_string` method in the parent class to return the empty string.
 - Turn in `AugmentedIntervalTree.h`, `my_tests.cpp`, and `makefile`

 ## Points